baadrdeen/prisma_sase_config/README.md

 #### Method 1: Run Pipeline from the Pipeline Runner

+To run the pipeline using a pipeline runner:

+1. **Set Up a Runner**: Ensure you have a GitLab runner set up and registered to your project.
+The runner will execute the jobs defined in the `.gitlab-ci.yml` file.

-Trigger the pipeline manually from the GitLab UI by navigating to your project's CI/CD section and clicking "Run pipeline".
+2. **Trigger the Pipeline**: You can trigger the pipeline manually from the GitLab UI by navigating to your project's **Build > Pipelines** section and select the branch you want to run the pipeline on, and then click "Run pipeline".
+You'll receive a prompt to enter the site ID.

+3. **Approve deployment**: You will need to approve the deployment if the previous stages have been validated using the GUI.

 ### Method 2: Trigger Pipeline Using Postman and GitLab API